apache/skywalking/docs/en/How-to-build.md

 1. `git submodule init`
 1. `git submodule update`
 1. Run `mvn clean package`
-1. All packages are in `/dist`, which includes two collector files(.tar.gz for Linux and .zip for Windows).
+1. All packages are in `/dist`, which includes two files(.tar.gz for Linux and .zip for Windows).

 ### Build from Apache source codes
 1. Prepare JDK8 and maven3
 1. Run `mvn clean package`
-1. All packages are in `/dist`, which includes two collector files(.tar.gz for Linux and .zip for Windows).
+1. All packages are in `/dist`, which includes two files(.tar.gz for Linux and .zip for Windows).

 ## Setup your IntelliJ IDEA
 1. Import the project as a maven project